ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

   B A
   \,.
 \end{equation}
-On the other hand, \eqref{ConfigurationsOfMaxwellFields} describes, of course,  the free magnetic field and ignores its interaction with a 2D electron gas that we are concerned with here.
-Instead, the surplus magnetic flux quanta on a backdrop of a fractional filling fraction making an FQH system are associated with vortices in a strongly-coupled electron system and as such of exotic nature.
+On the other hand, \eqref{ConfigurationsOfMaxwellFields} describes, of course, only the free magnetic field and ignores its interaction with a 2D electron gas that we are concerned with here.
+Instead, the surplus magnetic flux quanta on a backdrop of a fractional filling fraction making an [[FQH system]] are associated with [[vortices]] in a strongly-coupled electron system and as such of exotic nature.
 To reflect this in their configuration topology we may ask for a deformation of the classical classifying space \eqref{MaxwellClassifyingSpace}.
 Since $\mathbb{C}P^\infty \defneq \bigcup_{n \in \mathbb{N}} \mathbb{C}P^n$, a suggestive choice of deformation is the first stage in this sequence,
 \begin{equation}
   \mathbb{C}P^1 \simeq S^2
   \,,